n1z19/opencore-efi-autosetuper/README.md

 > - Test configurations yourself
 > - Prefer reading documentation directly from the GitHub repositories of bootloaders and kexts you plan to use

-> [!IMPORTANT]
-> If the installation process is successful using OpCore Simplify, please confirm it at [Successful Hackintosh Setup with OpCore Simplify](https://github.com/lzhoang2801/OpCore-Simplify/discussions/23).
-> This will greatly assist others in the community.
->
-> OpCore Simplify is the ONLY tool that builds OpenCore EFI based on your complete hardware configuration, not just predefined options.
-This fundamental difference sets us apart from other tools in the Hackintosh community.

 > [!NOTE]
-> While OpCore Simplify significantly reduces setup time, the Hackintosh journey still requires:
+> While opencore-efi-autosetuper significantly reduces setup time, the Hackintosh journey still requires:
 > - Understanding basic concepts from the [Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/)
 > - Testing and troubleshooting during the installation process
 > - Patience and persistence in resolving any issues that arise
 >
-> Our tool doesn't eliminate these steps, but it ensures you start with a solid foundation.
+> This tool doesn't eliminate these steps, but it ensures you start with a solid foundation.

 ## ✨ **Features**